Customization APIs

 About the Batch API

-The Batch API enables programmatic management of your company's flow tags (see About Flow Tags) and the populators of your custom dimensions (see Dimensions and Populators) in Kentik.
-The batch method can be used for any of the following tasks:
+The Batch API allows programmatic management of your organization’s flow tags (see About Flow Tags) and custom dimension populators (see Dimensions and Populators) in Kentik.
+It supports:

-• Add a batch of tags or populators.
+• Adding a batch of tags or populators

-• Get status updates on the progress of batch operations.
+• Retrieving status updates on batch operation progress

-Note: The Batch API supplements rather than replaces our existing APIs for management of flow tags and custom dimension populators.
+Note: The Batch API complements, but does not replace, our APIs for managing flow tags and custom dimension populators.
 See Tag API and Custom Dimension API.

 top | section